Alexandra Pringle: Awards

 Pringle has been awarded Honorary doctorates from Anglia Ruskin University (2009) and Warwick University (2014).

 She was elected an Honorary Fellow of the Royal Society of Literature in 2017 and is patron of Index on Censorship.

 Private life

-She lived in Hampstead, London, after marrying John Hilton in 1984 (divorced 2000).
-She married secondly Richard Peter Stroud, a writer and film-maker, who is chairman of the Chelsea Arts Club.
+She lived in Hampstead, London, after marrying Tim Hilton in 1984 (divorced 2000).
+She married, secondly, Richard Peter Stroud, a writer and film-maker, who is chairman of the Chelsea Arts Club.
 They live on the Chelsea Embankment, London SW3.